atc-net/atc-opc-ua/README.md

 By default, the `OpcUaClient` will create its own self-signed certificate to present to external OPC UA Servers.
 However, if you have your own certificate to utilize, the service can be configured using the available `OpcUaSecurityOptions`.
 This class facilitates the configuration of certificate stores, the application certificate, and other essential security settings for secure communication.

 These settings can be wired up from an `appsettings.json` file or manually constructed in code.
-Another constructor overload in OpcUaClient is available for injecting an instance of `IOptions<SecurityOptions>`.
+Another constructor overload in OpcUaClient is available for injecting an instance of `IOptions<OpcUaSecurityOptions>`.

 An example of this configuration in `appsettings.json` could look like the following.